tracycobrien/Scrapethis/README.md

 ### Overview

 In this assignment, theoretically I created a web app that lets users view and leave comments on the latest news.
-But I didn't actually write any articles; instead, I used Mongoose and Cheerio  to scrape news from The Washington Post.
+But I didn't actually write any articles; instead, I used Mongoose and Cheerio  to scrape news from Hacker News.

 ### Packages Used: